khabukhadra/khabukhadra/README.md

 <img src="https://freelanceme.blob.core.windows.net/container1/ghada.png" align="center" width="300" />
 <br/><br/>Dana views Ghada's profile and taps on 'Ping Me' in order to start the conversation.<br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/pingghada.png" align="center" width="300" />
-<br/><br/>It is up to Ghada to decide whether to make the half hour trip, and it is her decision whether or not to start the contract.<br/><br/>
+<br/><br/>It is up to Ghada to decide whether to make the half hour trip, and it is her decision whether or not to start the contract.
+At this point, it is in Dana's best interest to ping a number of freelancers to increase response time and the potential for a match.<br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/gpings2.png" align="center" width="300" />
 <br/><br/>The hours spent and the amount paid are agreed between the two parties.
 It is in the client's hands to end the contract as long as all matters have come to an end. <br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/danacontrrats.png" align="center" width="300" />